highcharts-for-python/highcharts-core/docs/using/_importing.rst

       This method of importing **Highcharts for Python** objects yields the fastest performance for the ``import`` statement.
-However, it is more verbose and requires you to navigate the extensive :doc:`Highcharts for Python API </api>`.
+However, it is more verbose and requires you to navigate the extensive :doc:`Highcharts Core for Python API </api>`.

     .. code-block:: python